labcontrol-data/MagLev/README.md

 # MagLev
 ============

 This page provides information about the project developed in the Department of Mathematics, Universitat Politecnica de Catalunya-BarcelonaTech (ESEIAAT), 08222 Terrassa, Spain, called MagLev.
 Experiments were carried out in practice in a laboratory testbed, and the data contained in this Github repository were collected in those experiments.
+The paper ["Semi-Active Magnetic Levitation System for Education"](https://www.mdpi.com/2076-3417/11/12/5330) describes the details of this experiment.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.4678906.svg)](https://doi.org/10.5281/zenodo.4678906)